elaini-geffa/FitForHire/README.md

 # FitForHire

-FitForHire is an AI-powered job search assistant that helps job seekers optimize their resumes by matching them with job descriptions.
-It provides personalized feedback on how to improve resumes, highlights missing skills, and helps track job applications — all in one user-friendly platform.
+FitForHire is an AI-powered job application assistant that helps job seekers optimize their resumes by matching it with a job description.
+It provides personalized feedback on how to improve the resume, highlights missing skills, and helps track job applications — all in one user-friendly platform.

 ---